 Please remember that unresolved tardies, truancies, and unexcused absences will result in loss of credit at the end of the semester.

 Parents are required to call the school’s Attendance Office, (208) 854-4274 early in the day when a student will be absent from class and repeat this call each day the student will not be in attendance.
-Written notes will be accepted to excuse absences with prior arrangements being made by parents or guardians with the Attendance Office.
 District policy requires that an absence must be cleared within 48 hours or a truancy may be issued.
 The school invites frequent contacts from the home regarding the attendance practices of students, and such calls may be directed to the administrative assistant for attendance (854-4274).
 If parents have advance knowledge that a student will be absent from classes for a period of five or more days due to family obligations or illness, they are requested to make contact with the Attendance Office.
 This procedure will allow teachers to be notified prior to the absence and provide them ample time to prepare assignments for the student.

 PERMIT TO LEAVE (PTL’s)

 These must be obtained from the attendance office one hour prior to student leaving school.
 If the student leaves without a PTL the student is considered truant immediately, and the parent cannot excuse it after the fact.
 PTL’s must be called in at least 1 hour before student needs to leave to allow for delivery.

 A telephone answering machine is available for your convenience in making calls to the Boise High School Attendance Office.
 After normal hours, on weekends and during vacations, you may call the Attendance Office at 854-4274 and leave a message with your child’s name, grade, date of absence, reason for the absence, and a number at which you can be reached to verify information, if necessary.
 The telephone answering machine will be available 24 hours a day.
 It is a district requirement that an absence be cleared by a call from a parent or guardian within 48 hours of that absence.